elanatframework/Code_behind/doc/new_features_on_new_versions.md

 - Support for calling URLs in WebFormsJS
 - Improving the functionality of HtmlData classes by adding new methods
 - And a series of minor changes and improvements

+## Version 3.1

+**New features:**
+- Better compatibility with older browsers in WebFormsJS
+- And a series of minor changes and improvements

+**Problems that were solved:**
+- Solved the problem of other operating systems not working due to the wrong determination of the separator of directories in the path.